 - Animals must be tagged with an EID within 180 days of birth or before they move off farm, whichever comes first.

-- Once physically tagged with an EID.
-Every animal must be registered to your NAIT number with seven days of tagging or before they move off farm, whichever comes first.
+- Once physically tagged with an EID, every animal must be registered to your NAIT number within seven days of tagging or before they move off farm, whichever comes first.

 - All movements of animals onto and off of your NAIT number must be recorded within 48 hours of the animal’s physical movement.